xpert786/Backend/README.md

 # Introduction
 The Shutterstock API provides access to millions of high-quality images, videos, and music tracks.
 Integrating this API into your application can enhance your content with Shutterstock's extensive media library.

-# Installation
-To get started, you need to install the required dependencies.
-Use the following command to install the **shutterstock-api** package: npm install shutterstock-api

 # Configuration
 Before you can use the Shutterstock API, you'll need to configure your API key.
 Follow these steps: